spiraldevops/home-assignment-2/README.md

 - eksctl
 - etc.

+For your convenience, *ingress-nginx-controller* has been installed on the cluster.
+You are welcome to use *spdevqa.com* domain for exposing the website to the world.
+Otherwise, use port-forwarding to connect to the website through your browser.

 ### Part 3 - CI/CD

 Create a CI/CD pipeline for the website using a tool of your choosing.
 The pipeline should:

 1. Build and push the Docker images to ECR. **Versioning is highly recommended.**

->Login to ECR registry:
-> > ```aws ecr get-login-password | docker login --username AWS --password-stdin 289512055556.dkr.ecr.eu-central-1.amazonaws.com```
+    > Login into registry using [previous instructions](#login-to-ecr-docker-registry)

-2. Deploy the website to an EKS cluster automatically. **Make sure that the image version is passed as an argument.**
+2. Deploy the website to your namespace in the EKS cluster automatically. **Make sure that the image version is passed as an argument.**
+    > Connect the cluster to your CD tool with the AWS Access Key ID and AWS Secret Key provided.
+See [previous instructions](#connecting-to-the-eks-cluster)
-3. Provide the necessary instructions for running the pipeline, if needed.
+3. Provide documentation for running the pipeline, if necessary.

 ### Bonuses

-For bonus points, you can:
+For bonus points, you can (in no particular order):

 - Rewrite the Dockerfiles for server and worker services to be more secure.
 - Configure monitoring for the website using a tool of your choosing (e.g. Prometheus, Grafana)
 - Implement GitOps for the website instead of a CD pipeline.
+- Create versioning and deployment to different namespaces based on a branching strategy.

 ## What you are graded on

 We will evaluate your submission based on the following criteria:

 1. **Functionality**: Your solution should work as intended, deploying the website to the cluster.
-2. **Clarity**: You should be able to explain your implementation to someone else who has a basic understanding of DevOps principles and k8s.
+2. **Understanding**: You should be able to explain your implementation to someone else who has a basic knowledge of DevOps principles and k8s.
 3. **Best practices**: Your implementation should follow industry best practices for DevOps, i.e. scalability, and maintainability.
 4. **Readability and cleanliness**: Your code should be well-organized, well-documented, and easy to read.